The Project Finance Law Review: What is Project Finance?

-The various project sponsors will have agreements among themselves, often centred in a shareholders' agreement, joint venture agreement or similar arrangement, that define their requirements for capital contributions, rights of governance, and entitlement to distributions from the project.
+The various project sponsors will have agreements among themselves, often centred in a shareholders' agreement, joint venture agreement or similar arrangement, that define their requirements for capital contributions, rights of governance and entitlement to distributions from the project.

 ii Host government agreements

 In much of the developing world, host government agreements for a project may consist of concessions or similar agreements spelling out in great detail the rights and obligations of the project company (and perhaps project sponsors as guarantors) with regard to the host government.
-These rights and obligations may include matters such as work commitments and schedules, tax payments and other fiscal obligations, and tax holidays and other incentives, local contracting and hiring, domestic supply obligations, dispute resolution, and stability of terms (if any).
+These rights and obligations may include matters such as work commitments and schedules, tax payments and other fiscal obligations, tax holidays and other incentives, local contracting and hiring, domestic supply obligations, dispute resolution and stability of terms (if any).
 In the developed world, host government agreements are most likely to consist of permits obtained following various processes required by generally applicable laws, particularly in the areas of land use and environmental restrictions, though incentive agreements, particularly at the regional and local level, may be available in these countries as well.

 iii Supply agreements

-Aside from public infrastructure projects, many projects involve the conversion of some type of raw material or fuel into a useable or transportable product (e.g., liquefied natural gas, refined products, metals and electricity).
+Aside from public infrastructure projects, many projects involve the conversion of some type of raw material or fuel into a usable or transportable product (e.g., liquefied natural gas, refined products, metals and electricity).
 The agreements under which the raw material or fuel is supplied to the project are critical to its success and must assure a supply throughout the loan term.

 iv Offtake agreements